manavsehgal/reactspeedcoding/manuscript/c02-es6-react-guide.md

 ~~~~~~~

 At the end of the class definition we define default properties and property types.
+The ```propTypes``` are used in property validation during development to throw warnings
+in the Browser's JavaScript console, if your code is not meeting the validation criteria.
+Read more on [Prop Validation][11] in Facebook post that lists various types,
+including custom validations.

 {title="Default properties and types", lang=javascript}
 ~~~~~~~